synle/sqlui-native/DEV.md

 ## Sample Databases
 Docker can be used to spin off these database engines.
-Refer to this repo for the SQL dumps.
+Refer to (this repo for the SQL dumps)[https://github.com/synle/sqlui-core].

 ```
 # MySQL (https://hub.docker.com/_/mysql)